MGNT 357: Operations Management

 Goals and Objectives of the Course

 At the conclusion of the course, the student will be able to:

-• Demonstrate the use of quantitative tools and decision making processes in the scheduling, inventory, capacity, work force, and quality functions of operations management, lean operations and supply chain management.
+2) Demonstrate the use of analytical tools and decision making processes in the scheduling, inventory, capacity, layout, productivity, and quality functions of operations management, lean operations and supply chain management.

 Other Course Information

 Review and Approval